mbilalzafar/fair-classification/README.md

 P-rule is: 47%
 ```

 The p-rule is essentially the ratio of (fractions of) protected and non-protected examples in the positive class.
 According to the [doctrine of disparate impact](https://en.wikipedia.org/wiki/Disparate_impact), fair systems should maintain a p-rule of at least 80%.
-More discussion on this can be found in our paper (Section 2).
+More discussion on p-rule can be found in our [paper](http://arxiv.org/pdf/1507.05259v3.pdf) (Section 2).

+###1.2.
+Training an unconstrained classifier on the biased data

 Next, we will train a logistic regression classifier on the data to see the correlations between the classifier decisions and sensitive feature value: